petrmanek/libkatherine/README.md

 make
 ```

-_(instead of Makefiles, different build tool can be used, e.g. ninja)_
+_(note that instead of Makefiles, different build tools can be used, e.g. ninja)_

 ### C library (libkatherine)